oracle-quickstart/oci-monte-carlo-simulations-FSI/README.md

 Considering to access the cluster for monitoring, configuring and testing from you laptop, OKE cluster should be deployed within public API endpoint and workers in private mode.

-In order to start the deployment, you need to access to the OKE cluster through your Clud Shell Access and copy inside the configuration files:
+In order to start the deployment, you need to access to the OKE cluster through your Cloud Shell Access and copy inside the configuration files:

 * [ks8-deployment](ks8-deployment)